orkitec/orkitec.github.io/_posts/portfolio/2010-08-12-kunst-stoff-gmbh--volkswagen--think-blue.md

 categories: [ portfolio, kunst-stoff ]
 image: assets/images/portfolio/kunst-stoff/volkswagen-think_blue-autostadt.jpg
 ---
-At Kunst-Stoff we produced two interactive Installations for the VW Autostadt in Wolfsburg for Volke Kommunikations-Design.
+At Kunst-Stoff we produced two interactive Installations for the VW Autostadt in Wolfsburg.
 The first on was an interactive swing wich played animations according to your swinging height and the other one was an interactive Think Blue Symphony.

 You can see some pieces of them in <a href="https://vimeo.com/136603212#t=2m25s" target="_blank">this video</a>.